More Q&A On Running A Martial Arts School

 Q: Location seems to be important in the success or failure of a school.
 What is better, getting a cheaper rate on rent and doing lots of advertising or renting in a higher foot traffic location with much higher rent?

-A: First off, how good are your marketing skills?
-Second, do you have enough money to pay all your bills for the school and your bills at home for a year, even if you don’t turn a profit?
-If you don’t have much experience in marketing, and you have a lot of money, go for the high foot traffic area (next to a major supermarket is a tried and true tactic).
 However, if you have some marketing chops, and you are short on cash, the lower rent method may be better – but you still need to be able to pay your bills when you open.
-If you’re broke, read my manual because I show you how to do it.
+If you’re broke, read the Small Dojo Big Profits manual because that’s where I show you how to do it, step by step.

 Next question…